JM-Yacho/3310-Group/README.md

 3. Enter the directory and use `git init`

-To add files you've been working on, on your local repository:
+## To add files you've been working on to github

 - Use `git add .` to add all changed files.
 The period means 'all'.